Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 ## Prerequisites
 Following are the minimum system specifications required to set up the K8s cluster and deploy the CORTX stack.

 -  RAM: 16GB
 -  CPU: 8Core
-   - DISK: Need 8 Disk with 25GB per disk
+-  DISK: 9 Disks (1 with 50GB (For operating system) and rest 8 with 25GB per disk)
+-  OS: CentOS 7.9 (64-bit)

 ## Deploy the CORTX Stack on K8s cluster
 This section enlists the commands to deploy the CORTX Stack on K8s cluster.